How much it actually costs to own a Tesla

 With the exception of the forthcoming Model 3 (priced at $35,000), Teslas are uber-expensive.
 A new Model S sells for close to $90,000.
 A Model X costs six figures.

 Part of the appeal of a Tesla is it's a high-end car.
 You get luxurious interiors and advanced technology with your purchase.
 Owners also save on fuel.
 Tesla has a calculator on its website to tell you exactly what you save.
-Plus, customers currently get a $7,500 federal income tax credit and some states offer further incentives (though the federal tax credit is expected to run out sometime in 2018).
+Plus, customers currently get a $1,875 federal income tax credit — though it goes away after 2019 — and some states offer further incentives.

 Our comparison includes the Tesla Model S and Tesla Model 3.
 We compare them to the BMW 6 Series, a luxury sedan comparable in price to the Model S, as well as the Honda Accord, an affordable and reliable car I drove from high school until it finally died a few years ago.
 We used all 2017 models.